Donyarth

 He is thought to be the 'Doniert' recorded on an inscription on King Doniert's Stone, a 9th-century cross shaft which stands in St Cleer parish in Cornwall, although he is not given any title in the inscription.
+The inscription reads doniert rogavit pro anima, Latin for "Doniert has asked [for this to be made] for his soul['s sake]".

 According to the Annales Cambriae, he drowned in 875.
 His death may have been an accident, but it was recorded in Ireland as a punishment for collaboration with the Vikings, who were harrying the West Saxons and briefly occupied Exeter in 876 before being driven out by Alfred the Great following the victory of Odda, Ealdorman of Devon at the Battle of Cynwit in 878.
-Philip Payton states that one must imagine that he drowned in the River Fowey, near King Doniert's Stone.
+Philip Payton suggests that he drowned in the River Fowey, near King Doniert's Stone.

+A depiction of King Doniert's Stone.